E-Gilley/Mint-Classics-Analysis/README.md

 Once these products are audited, identify and audit the next product cluster with the greatest potential impact on profit (like products with high profits but lower sales).

+---

 ### Warehouse Recommendations

 **Recommendation**:

+Store items that have been ordered together more than 20 times at the same warehouse and make sure they are stored close together at the warehouse.

 **Rationale**:

+The average number of co-occurrence orders (products being ordered together) is around 13.
+For products with a high frequency of common orders (happened more than 20 times).
+Stocking these items at the same warehouse will reduce shipping costs and order time.

+There are 69 examples of items ordered together more than 20 times that are not stored at the same warehouse.
+A file will sent to Mint Classics containing the exact product combinations and their frequency.

+Further analysis will need to be done to determine which of the two products in each combination should be moved.
+For example, both products can be analyzed to determine which one appears the most frequently among these combinations.

+For commonly ordered product combinations that are stored at the same warehouse, it is recommended to store these items close to one another inside the warehouse to enhance picking efficiency.
+There are 138 instances of this.

+---

+**Recommendation**:

+**Rationale**:

+---

 # Reflection